mmm/higgs-demo/tutorial/README.md

 [awarded](https://www.nobelprize.org/prizes/physics/2013/summary/) to Francois
 Englert and Peter W. Higgs based on this discovery.

+The corresponding analysis required compute hardware in datacenters around the world, with significant human coordination across the sites.
+It was a massive effort requiring lots of people, compute, and storage resources.

 On 21 May 2019, Researchers at CERN,
 Lukas Heinrich ([`@lukasheinrich_`](https://twitter.com/lukasheinrich_)) and Ricardo Rocha ([`@ahcorporto`](https://twitter.com/ahcorporto))